-The 33 foot multiband vertical antenna was designed to be a single antenna solution for most hams.
+The 43 foot multiband vertical antenna was designed to be a useable single antenna solution for most hams.
 This antenna fills the niche for a multiband vertical that has HF band coverage without lossy traps and tricky adjustments when you install it.
-It provides transmit coverage from 10-80 meters for most types of ham radio use.
-It also provides good receive coverage on the shortwave broadcast bands and the AM broadcast band here in the United States.
+The performance varies from band to band when compared to a single band quarter wave vertical for each band it covers, it provides useable transmit coverage from 80 to 10 meters for most types of ham radio use.
+It also provides good receive coverage on all the bands from 160 to 10 meters including the shortwave broadcast bands and the AM broadcast band here in the United States.
+It provides the first time top band user with a way to try 160 meters before going to the expense of putting up an antenna dedicated for the band.
+Good 160 meter antennas aren't cheap!